barisbkk/barisbkk/README.md

 - 🔭 I’m currently working on **HTML, CSS, Javascript, React.js and their libraries and frameworks**

-- ❤️ Love to write code and learning new features about web developing
+- ❤ Love to write code and learning new features about web developing and other areas of IT sector.

 - 📫 Feel free to reach me out: **barisbkk12@gmail.com**
 <!--Intro end-->